kunalb/orphism/README.md

 # README

-A text-based implementation of Cubism.
+A text-based implementation of Cubism.js.